 A Presidential appointee to the National Council on the Arts from 2003-2009, Fujimura served as an international advocate for the arts, speaking with decision makers and advising governmental policies on the arts.
 In 2014, the American Academy of Religion named Makoto Fujimura as its “2014 Religion and the Arts” award recipient.
-He has had numerous museum exhibits including Tikotin Museum in Israel and Gonzaga Jundt Museum.
-A New York Times columnist David Brooks has featured Fujimura’s work as “a small rebellion against the quickening of time.”
-His new book Art+Faith: A Theology of Making (Yale U. Press, 2021) has been called by poet Christian Wiman as “a tonic for our atomized time”.
+His work has been featured in numerous museum exhibits, including Tikotin Museum in Israel and Gonzaga Jundt Museum.
+New York Times columnist David Brooks has called Fujimura’s work “a small rebellion against the quickening of time.”
+Poet Christian Wiman has termed Fujimura’s new book Art+Faith: A Theology of Making “a tonic for our atomized time.”

 Fujimura is married to Haejin Shim Fujimura, the Managing Partner of Shim & Associates, P.C. and the CEO of Embers International, Inc. They work together to connect creation of beauty with bringing justice into the world to end human trafficking in our generation.

 January 29, 2021 | “Art + Faith: A Theology of Making” an Online Conversation with Makoto Fujimura